-The Emanuel Synagogue offers many opportunities for spiritual growth and Jewish learning through our unique family-centered religious school for parents and children of all abilities, award-winning Kadima and USY chapters, and inspirational educational experiences for adult learners.
+The Emanuel Synagogue offers many opportunities for spiritual growth and Jewish learning.
 We gather together often as a congregational family to learn, observe, and enjoy each other’s friendship.

 Our aim is to connect members to each other and to God through programs and activities that represent the five core values:

 – Lifelong Leaning (Talmud Torah תלמוד תורה)

 – Participatory Prayer (T’filah תפילה)

 – Love of Israel & the Jewish People (Ahavat Yisrael )

 The emphasis on “community” is intentional – we are family-friendly, and value intellectual challenge and personal growth.
 Children and adults with special needs of all kinds are welcomed to participate fully in the life of our congregation.